-Since then, we've been treated to a 15-second teaser trailer, and been given a first look at new cast members AND spoken to Martin Compston - who plays Steve Arnott in the hit series - about what we can expect.
+Since then, we've been treated to a 15-second teaser trailer, another more lengthy teaser, and been given a first look at new cast members AND spoken to Martin Compston - who plays Steve Arnott in the hit series - about what we can expect.

 As we wait with baited breath to see just what AC-12 will have to tackle next, here's what we know about Series 5 so far...

 Yes, the storyline is very much in the bag with Martin Compston calling it: "IMMENSE".

 Also its a long way out hate to be that guy, but after dinner with Line of Duty master puppeteer Jed Mercurio, Series 5 storyline is IMMENSE— martin compston (@martin_compston) July 31, 2017

 When will it air on TV?

 It has just been confirmed that the hit series will return to our screens on Sunday 31 March 2019.

 It was looking a little ropey at one point last series but, as the new trailer shows, Compston will be definitely be back in season 5 joined by Vicky McClure, who plays Kate Fleming and Adrian Dumbar, who plays Superintendent Ted Hastings.

 Oh and remember Maneet Bindra (played by Maya Sondhi) who leaked AC-12 files?
 Mercurio told Digital Spy: "I think that we have to address [Maneet's fate] in the future.
 Quite how we'll do that remains to be seen."

 Martin Compston has teased that all may not be well with his character in Line of Duty season 5.